googlefonts/mekorot/README.md

 # Mekorot
 A Hebrew typeface in the Rashi style.
-Originally this project was part of an attempt to create a free version of the Hebrew Talmud, as PDF files, while keeping the page shape known as Tzurat Hadaf.
+Originally this project was part of an attempt to create a free version of the Hebrew Talmud, as PDF files, while keeping the page layout known as Tzurat Hadaf.

 This project has been adapted from a previous [SourceForge archive](https://sourceforge.net/projects/mekorot/), based on the [original work by Dr. Alan Hoenig](https://ctan.org/tex-archive/language/hebrew/makor/).